ayaakoub/spotify-final-project/README.md

   - time_signature: An estimated time signature.
 The time signature (meter) is a notational convention to specify how many beats are in each bar (or measure).
 The time signature ranges from 3 to 7 indicating time signatures of 3/4, to 7/4.
   - track_genre: The genre in which the track belongs

+## Data Exploration
+We used Python code to examine the records.
+For example, we examined how many tracks were in each type of genre, which ones were underrepresented?
+Which features likely had no bearing on whether it was a hit (such as key or tempo)?
+How many tracks could be removed from various genres that were not likely to be musical “hits” such as comedy?

 ## Machine Learning
 ### Data Processing
   - The target is to build a machine learning model to interpret a track is a hit song or not.
 After inspect the raw data, we decided to determine a track is a hit song or not base on it's popularity, if it's popularity is over 50 than it will be consider as a hit song.
 So first, we imported the raw CSV file into Panda dataframe.
 Then add a new column 'hit' to the dataframe and assign either 0 or 1 to the column for each track base on it's popukarity.